kodanja/peacock-consulting/about.markdown

 Do you get excited when new clients sign up for your programs?

 Peacock Consulting is a high impact lead generation agency for local small businesses.
-We rapidly get you cheap, ready-to-buy leads using Facebook & Instagram Advertising.
+We rapidly get you cheap, ready-to-buy leads using Facebook & Instagram advertising.

 ## Our Mission

-We exist to get you *results*.
+We exist to help you reach your business growth goals.

 ## The Team